Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > NOTE: You also need the appropriate cables and adapters to connect antenna to your SDR, make sure to order these in advance.
 An example is a coaxial cable and an F female to SMA male adapter.

 The SDR should be a **reputable brand** if you want optimal performance (E.g. AirSpy, RTLSDR Blog, Nooelec...).
 > In simpler terms; avoid the blue chinesium sdrs.
-They CAN work, but expect worse results.
+They will work, but you can expect worse results.

 As for the **antenna**, you have the choice between:
 - Directional antennas